-When this feature is configured for a subscriber, the sip:provider CE authenticates all calls that arrive from the specified IP address without challenging them.
+When this feature is configured, the sip:provider CE will authenticate all calls of this user that arrive from the specified IP without sending a challenge.

-If the same IP address and the FROM field are mistakenly specified as trusted for different subscribers, the sip:provider CE will not know which subscriber to charge for the call and will randomly select one.
+If the same IP address is mistakenly specified as trusted for different subscribers, the sip:provider CE will not know which subscriber should be responsible for the call and will randomly select one.

-6.8 Trusted Subscribers
+6.7 Trusted Subscribers

-In some cases, when you have a device that cannot authenticate itself against sip:provider CE, you may need to create a Trusted Subscriber.
+In some cases, when you have a device that cannot authenticate itself towards sip:provider CE, you may need to create Trusted Subscriber.
 Trusted Subscribers use IP-based authentication and they have a Permanent SIP Registration URI in order to receive messages from sip:provider CE.

-In order to make a regular subscriber trusted, perform the following extra steps: Create a permanent registration via (Subscribers \rightarrow Details \rightarrow Registered Devices \rightarrow Create Permanent Registration) Add the IP address of the device as Trusted Source in your subscriber's preferences (Details \rightarrow Preferences \rightarrow Trusted Sources).

-This way, all SIP messages coming from the device IP will be considered trusted (and get authenticated just by the source IP).
-All the SIP messages forwarded to the devices will be sent to the SIP URI specified in the subscriber's permanent registration.
+In order to create a Trusted Subscriber you just need to create a normal subscriber, then Create a Permanent Registration via (Subscribers Details Registered Devices Create Permanent Registration) and also you need to add the devices IP as Trusted Source in your subscriber's preferences (Details Preferences Trusted Sources).
+In this way, all messages coming from your device IP will be trusted (and authenticate just via the source IP), on the other side all the SIP messages to your devices will be sent to the SIP URI specified in the Permanent Registration.

-6.9 Voicemail System
+6.8 Voicemail System

-6.9.1 Accessing the IVR Menu
+6.8.1 Accessing the IVR Menu